KishorAlagappan/Car-price-prediction-app/README.md

 5. I prepared the data for model training and testing through data preprocessing.
 I encoded categorical variables, scaled numerical features, and split the dataset into training and testing sets.

-6. I trained the model using different machine learning algorithms, such as Linear Regression, Random Forest Regression, Gradient Boosting Regression, Adaboost Regression, Decision Tree Regression to predict car prices.
+6. I trained the model using different machine learning algorithms, such as Linear Regression, Random Forest Regression, Gradient Boosting Regression, Adaboost Regression, and Decision Tree Regression to predict car prices.

 7. I performed hyperparameter tuning to optimize the performance of my models.
 This involved tuning the hyperparameters using techniques like randomized search.